-Subsequent to the end of the year under review, Mr. Dhanesh Ranjan (DIN: 03047512), Independent Director whose first term as an Independent Director expires on 29 September 2021, the Board has reappointed Mr. Ranjan as an Independent Director on the Board of the Company for a second term of 5 (five) years with effect from 30 September 2021 to 29 September 2026, subject to approval of the shareholders of the Company at the ensuing Annual General Meeting.
+During the year under review, Mr. Dhanesh Ranjan (DIN: 03047512), Independent Director whose first term as an Independent Director expired on 29 September 2021, was reappointed as an Independent Director on the Board of the Company for a second term of 5 (five) years with effect from 30 September 2021 in its meeting held on 13 August 2021 and by the members of the Company in the 25th Annual General Meeting of the Company held on 29 September 2021.